 I remember coming back home from school during summers and being handed a tall glass full of shikanjvi or aam panna to give instant relief to the body from the scorching heat outside.
 There was a pitcher of this summer cooler sitting in the fridge all summer to sip throughout the day.

-Shikanji Masala is made by roasting and grinding some everyday whole spices such as coriander seeds, cumin seeds, and black peppercorns.
+Shikanji Masala Powder is made by roasting and grinding some everyday whole spices such as coriander seeds, cumin seeds, and black peppercorns.
 It is then mixed with chaat masala, black salt, and regular salt.

 Cumin seeds and chaat masala have digestive properties and they also make this drink tangy and refreshing.